 Now that you have a few alternatives to trading ETFs, we can help you by listing a few factors you should consider when choosing the broker you will trade with.
 We can list a few of these factors that can help you reach a decision:

-- Currency conversion fees: if you want to trade ETFs, brokers may charge small amounts to convert different currencies to dollars.
-You can consider this when choosing the broker to pursue your investments, as it will affect the price paid for the ETF and your overall P%L.
+• Currency conversion fees: if you want to trade ETFs, brokers may charge small amounts to convert different currencies to dollars.
+You can consider this when choosing the broker to pursue your investments, as it will affect the ETF’s price and overall P%L.

 The bottom line